 After all it isn’t cheap and it isn’t straight forward.
-If the individual isn’t confident enough to challenge a usually high gas bill – for example – then they could find themselves broke and unable to make ends meet.
-It doesn’t take long for a debt cycle to ensue, rent arrears to build up and the individual – again – ends up in court facing a CCJ.
+If the individual isn’t confident enough to challenge an unusually high gas bill – for example – then they could find themselves unable to make ends meet.
+It doesn’t take long for a debt cycle to ensue, rent arrears to build up and the individual – again – ends up in court facing a CCJ (County Court Judgement).

 It crucially helps individuals who have challenges to learn the skills they need to go it alone.